vineethk96/vineethk96.github.io/README.md

-# Portfolio Website - Vineeth Krishnamurthy
+# Portfolio Website - Vineeth Kirandumkara

 A modern, interactive portfolio website built with React, featuring a dynamic SystemMap visualization and centralized data management.
 This portfolio showcases projects, experience, and skills with beautiful animations and responsive design.